opennetworkinglab/aether-docs/onramp/blueprints.rst

   Playbooks required to deploy UERANSIM.
 It also contains configuration files for the emulator.

-* The OnRamp integration test suite validates the UERANSIM blueprint.
-It also exercises the user plane from the emulated UE.
+* The UERANSIM blueprint remains part of OnRamp and can be deployed manually to exercise the user plane from the emulated UE, but it is not currently covered by the GitHub Actions workflow set.

 To use UERANSIM, first copy the vars file to ``main.yml``: